MeveraStudios/Documentation/docs/Imperat/advanced/Customizing Imperat.md

 ### Permission System

-#### `permissionResolver(PermissionResolver<S> permissionResolver)`
+#### `permissionChecker(PermissionChecker<S> permissionChecker)`
-Sets a custom permission resolver for handling permission checks.
+Sets a custom permission interface for handling permission checks.
-Allow  you to define how permissions are checked.
+Allows you to define how permissions are checked.

 **Default:** `(source, permission) -> true` (allows all permissions)